WilliamKHo/Project4-CUDA-Rasterizer/README.md

 ## Overview

 This is an implementation of a GPU rasterization pipeline, designed to simulate the OpenGL graphics pipeline.
-It implements vertex shading, primitive assembly, rasterization, fragment shading, and a framebuffer.
+It implements vertex shading,rasterization, fragment shading, and a framebuffer.

 ## Basic Rasterizer